Lakeside-Apps/HouzLinc/README.md

 - HouzLinc includes a Console view which can be used to send commands directly to the hub or to individual devices, providing further investigation capabilities.
 - Some handy batch operations are provided, such as removing or replacing a device, copying a device configuration to another, cleaning up after device removal, and so on.
 More can be added over time as the need arises.

 This project is open source with an Apache license.
-As it is still in development, it contains bugs and limitations and usability can be improved in certain places.
-It has not been pushed to an app store yet, so it has to be built and side-loaded on Windows or Android.
 Contributions to fix issues, enhance or add functionality are welcome!

+## Main Limitations

+As it is still in development, HouzLinc contains bugs and limitations and usability can be improved in places.

+The Windows version is available on the [Windows Store](https://apps.microsoft.com/detail/9NW6GKTTNW83), but the Android version has not been pushed to the Android Play Store yet.
+So it has to be built and side-loaded on Android.

+As mentioned above, the iOS version is not available yet.
+However, since Uno Platform supports iOS, porting HouzLinc to iOS should be straightforward.

+Schedules remain a current limitation.
+The Insteon Hub operates schedules locally, but no publicly available documentation exists on how to set that up from the local network.
+And the relationship between schedule, scenes, and devices seems to be in flux in the Director app at the moment.
+Ideally, a "scheduler" would just be a device like any other, offering the ability to set up a schedule on each of its channels.
+These devices could then be added to a scene to operate it on a schedule.
+Today, the Hub serves that purpose, which is fine, except for the lack of documentation on how to set that up locally.
+As an alternative, I am also envioning using the Insteon REST API to set up schedules remotely.

 ## Screenshots
 Here is a screenshot of the app running on Windows: